Dynamo settles payments across a network of AI agents

 Budgets that fan out across agents

 Per-call rails, session rails, and escrow tools all reason about a single payer and a single payee.
-A real agent workflow is a tree.
-Dynamo settles the tree.
+Dynamo settles payments across a network of AI agents.

 Orchestrator budget: $50 / day Inference agent cap $20 · $0.002/sec · SLA-gated Data feed cap $15 · $0.0001/sec · live Sub-agent cap $15 · capped & revocable